Athlon007/MOP/README.md

 - Bottle Recycle
 - Fishing Mod
 - Tangerine Pickup
+- Supercharger for Satsuma
+- ECU for Satsuma

 **WARNING:** This mod may or may not corrupt other mods.
 Use at your own risk!